dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 unemployment, leading to more lost revenue streams in the housing sector.

-- The distribution of debt among consumers and businesses in America is critical.
+In addition to income distribution, the distribution of debt among consumers and businesses in America is critical.
 The greater the unmet debt burden, the greater the effects of such a crisis are to be when they emerge.
-  - So, even if there is some policy like UBI that provides the *median income*, there will still be many people unemployed above the median income who are unable to pay their mortgages and debts.
+So, even if there is some policy like UBI that provides the *median income*, there will still be many people unemployed above the median income who are unable to pay their mortgages and debts.

-  - As it intersects with the income distribution of the newly unemployed, this distribution of real asset debt (houses and cars), then triggers an impulse to sell amoung owners and mortgage holders.
-If you don't know what happens next, I'm not sure why you're still reading and I would guess that you're a liberal who decides their vote presented only with emotional arguments.
+As it intersects with the income distribution of the newly unemployed, this distribution of real asset debt like house and car loans, then triggers an impulse to sell amoung owners and mortgage holders.
+This results in downward pressure on home prices.
+If you don't know what happens next, I'm not sure why you're still reading and I would guess that you're a liberal who decides their vote presented solely with emotional arguments.

-- Remember, in the best case, the government can maintain the median income, but without empire, it's impossible for the government to drive this median income up.
-  - Are you a leftist who rails against American imperialism?
+Remember, in the best case, the government can maintain the median income, but without empire, it's impossible for the government to drive this median income up.
+Are you a leftist who rails against American imperialism or American capitalism?
-  - ...

 <a name="entitlements-median-income-and-population-flux" />

 ### [Entitlements, Median Income and Population Flux](#entitlements-median-income-and-population-flux)

-- How fast do disruption to income distribution and median income occur?
+How fast do disruption occur in income distribution and median income?
-  - which segments of median income are disrupted first? (upper or lower)
-  - which segments of the income distribution most severely disrupt revenue streams to banks?
-- multiple measure of income distrubution: with and without government assistance

-- (move?) the rate at which federal deficits expand will determine how reliant the government is on central banking, bonds, etc.
+Which segments of median income are disrupted first?
+At what rates can we expect disruption to progress in each income segment?
+At what rate can federal deficits be expected to expand?
+This will determine how reliant the government is on central banking, bonds, and more inflationary measures.
+Which segments of income distribution most severely affect aggregate revenue streams to banks from personal and corporate debt?
+Lower through upper middle class.

-  - inflationary financial policy like this, driven at high rates in the 2020's, may increase the CPI faster than the monetary supply
-  - this is because of cascading effects in how businesss price their products
+Inflationary financial policy like this, driven at high rates in the 2020's, may increase the CPI at a rate faster or slower than the monetary supply.
+The fed tracks inflation with CPI.
+For example, the CPI may eventually begin to increase faster because of cascading effects in cost structure or pricing strategy.
+Businesses expecting inflation will respond by rising their prices to target future economic conditions.

 > "Ask not what your government can do for you, but what you can do
 > for your government."